Upcoming RMFTU Events.

 NO, it’s NOT just for old people, it’s just a good place to meet.

 At our membership meetings this Fall we plan to take some time for our newer members to meet other chapter members.
 And hopefully start developing new friendships and meeting new fishing friends.
-We are resuming our General meetings this month, September 18 is our first meeting.
 Join us at 6:30 for socializing, the meeting kicks off at 7:00.
 We hope you will be there!

 More info coming soon